About Our Adult Dance Program

 Beginner: Geared to dancers with little to no experience.
 Most students stick with beginner-level classes for 2-5 years before moving to beginner/intermediate or slow intermediate.
 Students returning to dance after a long hiatus or rehabbing an injury may prefer this level.

-Beginner/Intermediate: The beginner-level curriculum is presented quicker, allowing more time to explore qualities of movement.
-A strong knowledge of basic vocabulary in the form is assumed.
+Beginner/Intermediate: The beginner-level curriculum is presented more quickly, leaving more time to explore movement qualities.
+A strong knowledge of basic vocabulary in the form is assumed, and is geared to students with three or more years of recent, consistent training in the dance form.

-Slow Intermediate: Geared to dancers with five or more years of consistent training in the dance form.
+Slow Intermediate: Geared to dancers with five or more years of recent, consistent training in the dance form.

-Intermediate – Intermediate/Advanced: Appropriate for dancers with eight or more years of consistent training in the dance form.
+Intermediate – Intermediate/Advanced: Appropriate for dancers with eight or more years of recent, consistent training in the dance form.